MatiRuiz99/MatiRuiz99/README.md

 My name is Matias Ruiz, and I'm a Full Stack Developer specialized in **React.js, .NET 8, and MySQL**.
 I completed my **Programming Technician degree at UTN in Argentina**.
 🎮 My last proyect was a **[personal web app for reviewing video games](https://review-app-git-main-ignacioff56s-projects.vercel.app/home)**. 🎮
+And my current objectives are the development of various websites to lean more about programming while I learn other languages (currently learning Python!)

 ### 🚀 About Me
 - 💻 Passionate about web development and always eager to learn new technologies.